A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Experimental Results

+Other possible ways of choosing the weight vector includes learning the distribution of the weight vector from interactive user feedback.
+In fact, our framework also allows us to perform a joint posterior inference on the GP model and the weight distribution, thus learning the weight distribution in a more principled manner.
+While we leave these methods to future work, this demonstrates the flexibility of our framework.

-For all our experiments, we use the squared exponential function as the GP kernel, given by $\kappa(\xv_1, \xv_2) = s \exp\br{-\|\xv_1 - \xv_2\|^2/(2\sigma^2)}$, where $s$ and $\sigma$ are the scale and bandwidth parameters respectively.
-The scale and bandwidth parameters are estimated every 10 evaluation steps.
-We use the same weight distribution for both kinds of scalarizations, transforming it according to Eqn.~\ref{eqn:transform_lin_tch} for the Tchebychev scalarization.
+\textbf{Experimental Setup.} For all our experiments, we use the squared exponential function as the GP kernel (in practice, this is a hyperparameter that must be specified by the user), given by $\kappa(\xv_1, \xv_2) = s \exp\bb{-\|\xv_1 - \xv_2\|^2/(2\sigma^2)}$, where $s$ and $\sigma$ are parameters that are estimated during optimization.
 We perform experiments with both TS and UCB using both kinds of scalarizations.
-We plot the mean simple regret for each experiment averaged over multiple runs.
-For the purposes of computing the simple regret, we linearly transform the output from the objective functions to the range $[0, 1]$ and accordingly scale the weight samples, so that the regret values are nor too large neither too small.
-Note that this is only done while computing the regrets, and not a requirement of our algorithm.
-In Eqn.~\ref{eqn:simple_regret}, we observe that the term $\Eb_{\lambdav} \maxx g(\lambdav, \xv)$ is independent of the algorithm, hence it is sufficient to only plot $-\Eb_{\lambdav}\max_{t=1}^T g(\lambdav, \xv_t)$.
-In all subsequent SR plots, we plot this expression, thus avoiding computing the global maximum of an unknown function.
+In Eqn.~\ref{eqn:bayes_regret}, we observe that the term $\Eb_{\lambdav} \max_{\xv \in \Xc} \scale_{\lambdav}(f(\xv))$ is independent of the algorithm, hence it is sufficient to plot $-\Eb_{\lambdav} \max_{\xv \in \Xv} \scale_{\lambdav}(f(\xv))$.
+In all our experiments, we plot this expression, thus avoiding computing the global maximum of an unknown function.
+For the purposes of computing the Bayes simple regret, we linearly map the objective values to $[0, 1]$ so that the values are of reasonable magnitude.
+This however is not a requirement of our algorithm.
+Further experimental details can be found in the Appendix.
+The implementation can be found in Dragonfly\footnote{\url{https://github.com/dragonfly/dragonfly}}, a publicly available python library for scalable Bayesian optimization \citep{kandasamy2019tuning}.

-\paragraph{Synthetic two-objective function} We construct a synthetic two-objective optimization problem using the Branin-4 and CurrinExp-4 functions as the first and second objectives respectively.
-These are the 4-dimensional counterparts of the Branin and CurrinExp functions~\citep{lizotte2008practical}, each mapping $[0, 1]^4 \to \Rb$.
+\textbf{Synthetic two-objective function.} We construct a synthetic two-objective optimization problem using the Branin-4 and CurrinExp-4 functions as the two objectives respectively.
+These are the 4-dimensional counterparts of the Branin and CurrinExp functions \citep{lizotte2008practical}, each mapping $[0, 1]^4 \to \Rb$.
+For this experiment we specify the bounding boxes $[(a_1, b_1), (a_2, b_2)]$.
+We sample from three different regions, which we label as \emph{top}: $[(-110, -95), (23, 27)]$, \emph{mid}:$[(-80, -70), (16, 22)]$, and \emph{flat}: where we sample from a flat distribution.
+We also sample from a mixture of the \emph{top} and \emph{mid} distributions denoted by \emph{top/mid}, thus demonstrating sampling from non-connected regions in the Pareto front.
+Figure~\ref{fig:scatter_2d} shows a scatter plot of the sampled values for the various methods.
+The simple regret plots are shown in Figure~\ref{fig:bsr_2d_syn}.